Ichaelus/Github-Classifier/Documentation/Documentation.md

 confident that it was neither a *DEV* nor *OTHER* repo, as these classes are much less interesting then the other ones.
 By utilizing methods like these we are pretty happy with the performance we reached with only around 2000 samples.

-### We built ourself a somewhat reusable tool to help us with machine learning tasks like the given one
+### We built ourselves a somewhat reusable tool to help us with machine learning tasks like the given one
 Experimenting with different features, classifiers and parameters can take a huge amount of time.
-So we designed and implented a tool that allowed us to use different classifiers like a blackbox, to save and load them and to test and analyze and compare their performance.
+So we designed and implemented a tool that allowed us to use different classifiers like a black box, to save and load them and to test and analyse and compare their performance.
 To make experimenting with different features possible, we didn´t only save the features we ended up using in the end in our database, but saved all the information we thought could be useful in our database, so each classifier could independently choose and process the features for itself.